ammarsyatbi/NID-iTherapy-Health-Hackhaton-Submission/IoTDeviceSide/README.md

 {3,1,2}	z-x-y rotation
 {3,2,1}	z-y-x rotation (default)
-Rotations with subsequent axes repeated may not be invertible since these are not capable of representing all possible rotations in 3D. close
+Rotations with subsequent axes repeated may not be invertible since these are not capable of representing all possible rotations in 3D.
-Examples
-open all
-Basic Examples  (2)
-Get roll-pitch-yaw angles from the rotation matrix:

-Copy to clipboard.
-Out[2]=

-Get roll-pitch-yaw angles from the rotation matrix with the given rotation order:

-In[1]:=

-Copy to clipboard.
-In[2]:=

-Copy to clipboard.
-Out[2]=